The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 * **Gnashing Fang, Burst Strike,** and **Fated Circle** all spend one cartridge.
 * **Double Down** will spend two cartridges.

-**Gnashing Fang** and **Double Down** are both GCD cooldowns that should ideally be used off cooldown.

-* Because they both align into **No Mercy**, this means you must at some point generate 3 cartridges either within or before the period that **No Mercy** is active *and* cast both cooldowns inside of it without pushing out other cooldowns.

-Next, we will discuss **No Mercy** and how to ideally use it before discussing the priority system surrounding it.

 - - -

 ### NO MERCY AND BUFF PRINCIPLES